microsoft/DevAppsForTeams/README.md

     - Change the `appId` property value to the `AppId` value that you saved in the previous section when setting up Azure Active Directory.
     - Later in the Bot steps you will also update the `botApiUrl` property value.

+1. Add yourself as a sales person by modifying CustomerOrdersApp/data/sales-people.json.
+Change the name of one of the sales people to your name - specifically your name exactly as it appears when you're using Teams in your development tenant.
+This will ensure you have some customers to test with when using the Bot portion of the solution.

 #### 1.4 Start the web app

 1. Open terminal